2022 Most Popular Bachelor's Degree Colleges for Film, Video & Photographic Arts in the Plains States Region

 St. Cloud State University is a fairly large public university located in the city of Saint Cloud.
 Potential students might also be interested to know that the school ranks #8 in quality for bachelor's degrees in film, video and photographic arts in Minnesota.

-There were about 14 film, video and photographic arts students who graduated with this degree at St. Cloud State University in the most recent data year.
+There were approximately 14 film, video and photographic arts individuals who graduated with this degree at St. Cloud State University in the most recent data year.

-After graduating, film bachelor's recipients generally earn about $21,800 in the first five years of their career.
+Soon after graduating, film bachelor's recipients generally earn an average of $21,800 in their early careers.

 More information about a bachelor’s in film, video and photographic arts from Saint Cloud State University